jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 But for students who are willing to go through the learning exercise from beginning to end, I think this is the best way to ingrain the knowledge in their minds.
 Python is another language, after all, and there's no better way to learn another language than to be thrown into an immersive experience.

-Finally, for those who are interested, here's how you can code a PivotTable in Python / pandas.
+Finally, for those who are interested, here's how you can code a PivotTable in Python.
 The "#"s mark author notes to explain the purpose of the individual line of code:

 ```python